wp-plugins/angularjs-for-wp/readme.txt

 * shortcodes [ng-posts] and [ng-post] added
 * custom post & page meta box for display page content created
 * new custom template added for displaying content on a single post or page (post-content.html)

+= 1.0 =
+* Updated to Angular 1.3.5
+* Fixed 404 issue with angular.min.js.map
+* Added in per-page for directives and shortcode for setting posts_per_page
+* Updated documentation website and readme